rodolfodpk/rps-game/README.md

 ## Notes

-* I focused on the domain model.
+* I focused more on the domain model.
 I used command, events and state approach.
 It's fully tested (~100%).
+* For the sake of simplicity and time to deliver:
+  1. Request and responses are java records from the model package.
+There no distinction between requests / responses from model classes.
-* For the sake of simplicity (and time to deliver), I decided to use a MultiMap from Eclipse Collections instead of a distributed cache like KeyDb (since Redis is not OSS anymore)
+  2. I decided to use a simplistic and possible naive GameEventRepository implementation.
+Using MultiMap from Eclipse Collections instead of a distributed cache like KeyDb (since Redis is not OSS anymore)
+  3. It's not production ready.

 Thanks!